Types of Chocolate

 Break off a piece of milk chocolate and let the aroma fill the air.
 Enjoy the smell of caramelized sugar, vanilla, chocolate, and dairy.
 Then take a bite and let the flavor fill your mouth.
 Milk chocolate often has a flavor profile that can be described as sweet and chocolatey, with notes of cooked milk and caramelized sugar and a vanilla aftertaste.

 Milk chocolate is considered to be a good middle of the road chocolate.
 It is characteristically sweeter, with a softer texture than dark chocolate, but not quite as sweet and soft as white chocolate.
-When properly stored, milk chocolate has a self-life of about 16 months.
-Milk chocolate is a great choice for when you want a chocolate treat or gift everyone will enjoy.
+When properly stored, milk chocolate has a shelf-life of about 16 months.
+Milk chocolate is a great choice for when you want a treat or chocolate gift everyone will enjoy.
 It can be used in baking when your recipe requires a milder chocolate flavor, we suggest trying it in these chocolate waffles.

 Dark Chocolate